Increase performance by turning on zswap

 cat /sys/module/zswap/parameters/max_pool_percent

-It should report 20, which is the default, or 40.
+It should report 30.
 As said already: don't increase that above 40, because higher percentages might have negative consequences.

-Warning: there's also RAM swap feature called zRam.
-Don't install that, because it's counterproductive in combination with zswap!
+Note: Don't install zRam when you use zswap, because it's downright counterproductive in combination with zswap!

 Both zswap and zRam provide a compressed cache and would, when used simultaneously, wind up using more system memory than each individually.
-Simultaneous use makes therefore no sense.
+Simultaneous use makes therefore no sense and would even be detrimental.

 Mint's inclination to use the swap, is determined by a value called "swappiness".
 The lower the value, the longer it takes before Mint starts using the swap.

 On a scale of 0-200, the default value is 60.
-Which is too high for normal desktop use; the optimal compromise is probably something like 30.
-Decreasing the default value somewhat on a desktop computer, has no negative side effects.
+When your CPU is relatively weak, that's a bit too high for normal desktop use; the optimal compromise for a weak CPU (these things are always a trade-off) is probably something like 45.
+Decreasing the default value somewhat on a desktop computer with a weak CPU, has no negative side effects.

-Now the how-to for setting the swappiness to a more reasonable level, namely 30:
+Now the how-to for setting the swappiness to a more reasonable level for a computer with a weak CPU and an enabled zswap:

 a.
 First check your current swappiness value.
-Type in the terminal (use copy/paste):
+Type in the terminal (use copy/paste in order to prevent typos):

 cat /proc/sys/vm/swappiness